 Depraved indifference to humanity and the home planet

 The world’s ascendant and declining superpowers, in particular, are demonstrating the diabolical consequences of intergovernmental dysfunctionality and indifference, in failing to respond dutifully to the emergence of a new and deadly virus.
-But more crucially, they were already demonstrating four decades of indifference to efforts by climate scientists to steer them away from fossil fuel use, and greenhouse gas emissions rise unabated.
-As of 28 June, the United States exceeded a reported a covid-19 of 7500 per million population, in territory shared only with Chile, Kuwait, and Peru.
+But more crucially, they were already demonstrating four decades of indifference to the efforts of climate scientists to steer them away from fossil fuel use, and greenhouse gas emissions rise unabated.
+As of 28 June, the United States exceeded a reported a covid-19 infection rate of 7500 per million population, in territory shared only with Chile, Kuwait, and Peru.
 Accordingly, the Mahurangi Magazine has recast its daily updated reported-cases chart to accommodate the next grim milestone of 10 000 per million—1% of population infected.
 Yet globally the pandemic is in its infancy, with or without near-miraculous progress with the development, manufacture, and deployment of a sufficiently efficacious vaccine.

 In the highly improbable event that this pandemic proves to be as deadly as the upper range of estimates for that of 1918Knobler S, Mack A, Mahmoud A, Lemon S, eds.
 (2005).
 1: The Story of Influenza.
 The Threat of Pandemic Influenza: Are We Ready?
 Workshop Summary (2005).
 Washington, DC: The National Academies Press. pp. 60–61., in all countries outside of China, fatalities would be more than 350 million.
 The next pandemic, however, could conceivably be of that scale, because while humanity now has better weapons to fight pandemics, the potential exacerbations—such as the 4.5 billion flights taken per year—are also greater.
 But as appalling as a 0.35-billion-death-pandemic scenario is, the upper range of estimates of potential premature anthropogenic-global-warming fatalities, for an entirely possible 5° global temperature rise, is a chilling 7.5 billion deaths, in addition to other preventable deaths, over 100–200-year period.
 But while all it took to stop covid-19 in its tracks was social distancing, a survivable climate can’t be salvaged by a seven-week lockdown—atmospheric carbon dioxide endures, effectively, for millennia.
 If world powers wait until global warming deaths begin overwhelming intensive care units, enough new hospitals could not be built, nor new food brewing factories brought online, fast enough to avert deaths, not on a 1918 Pandemic scale, but akin a perpetual Black Death, which killed the equivalent of a billion people per year, at today’s population levels.